JeffreyRiggle/my-site/content/blog/web-visualization/index.md

 # Visualizing the web

 So now we come to the end of our planned journey.
 If you have been following along so far here is a quick recap.
-What started off as a journey to work on a small project to work in neovim ended with me doing all sorts of extra work.
+What started off as a plan to work on a small project in neovim ended with me doing all sorts of extra work.
 I have covered how I build a web crawler, an administrative application, and a PageRank implementation.
 With all of this work we can look at the final visualization work I did.

-For this final stage I did one more standard search based UI and another one that was a bit more interactive with more fun visualizations.
+For this final stage I did a mostly standard search based UI and another one that was a bit more interactive with more fun visualizations.

 ## Basic search

 Just to do some basic testing I pulled back out Rust and HTMX to build out a basic search page.
-This is a very simplied version of what you might have seen from google, yahoo, or bing.
+This is a very simplied version of what you might have seen from Google, Yahoo!, or Bing.
 The one thing I decided to do a bit differently was to add some extra level of detail.

 ### With an insepection twist